 The fort of Ratnadurg was constructed during the rule of Bahamani Sultans.
 It was captured by Adilshah and then Chhatrapati Shivaji conquered the fort in the year 1670 AD.
 Later, the fort was controlled by Kanhoji Angre, and later handed over to Peshwas.
 The British captured the fort from the Peshwas in the year 1818 AD.
 It is among the must-visit places during your Ratnagiri trip.

-Spread over a vast area of 120 acres, Ratnadurg Fort was once a strong hold of the Maratha Empire.
-The fort was used as a watch point for keeping vigil on the pirates.
-Ratnadurg Fort is in the shape of Horse Shoe with a length of approximately 1300 m and width of 1000 m.
-The fort is surrounded by Arabian Sea on three sides.
-The fort is divided into three parts - upper fort or Balekilla, the middle Peth Fort and the Parkot.
+Spread over a vast area of 120 acres, Ratnadurg Fort was once a stronghold of the Maratha Empire.
+The fort was used as a watchpoint for keeping vigil on the pirates.
+Ratnadurg Fort is in the shape of a Horse Shoe with a length of approximately 1300 m and a width of 1000 m.
+The fort is surrounded by the Arabian Sea on three sides.
+The fort is divided into three parts - the upper fort or Balekilla, the middle Peth Fort, and the Parkot.
 Among these, Peth Fort is in ruins and the Parkot, the largest one, accommodates the Ratnagiri Lighthouse.

 There is an old abandoned jetty on the left side and a huge cliff on the other side.
-Viewing the Sunset from this fort is a major attraction for the tourists.
-Another wonderful attraction in the fort is the marvelous lighthouse situated along the bastions of the fort.
+Viewing the Sunset from this fort is a major attraction for tourists.
+Another wonderful attraction in the fort is the marvelous lighthouse.
 The lighthouse presents a beautiful view of the Arabian Sea at the time of sunset.

 The best time to visit this fort is during the monsoons.
 Lush greenery along with the blue sea creates a mesmerizing view.